Community Development Consulting Program

-Business Impact Group's new Community Development Consulting Program (CDCP) provides free consulting services to small businesses and community-based organizations.
-Through this program—which is entirely student-run—we aim to accelerate economic and social growth, with a focus on underserved regions of the Puget Sound region and the Pacific Northwest.
+Business Impact Group's National Consulting Program (NCP) provides free consulting services to small businesses, social impact organizations, and non profits in all industries and stages of the business life cycle.
+Through this program—which is entirely student-run—we aim to accelerate economic and social growth, with a focus on underserved regions across the country.

 What is Business Impact Group?

 Business Impact Group is the University of Washington's largest undergraduate consulting organization.
 A registered student organization (RSO), Business Impact Group mobilizes undergraduates at the Foster School of Business and across the university to help small businesses.
-Through our existing partnership programs, we have organized over 150 students to consult 38 businesses since Autumn 2021.
+Through our existing partnership programs, we have run 73 unique engagements and subsequently provided 350 student involvement opportunities since Autumn 2021.

-What can the Community Development Consulting Program do for me?
+What can the National Consulting Program do for me?

-If you are the owner/operator of small business or community-based organization in the Pacific Northwest, the Community Development Consulting Program can organize a team of student consultants to support your business goals.
+If you are the owner/operator of small business or community-based organization, the National Consulting Program can organize a team of student consultants to support your business goals.
 Projects include creating marketing strategies, assessing your financial position, researching consumer preferences, or developing a growth strategy (see more information below).

 What small businesses and community-based organizations are eligible for the program?

-We welcome inquiries from any small business or community-based organization in the Pacific Northwest.
+We welcome inquiries from any small business or community-based organization.
+We primarily service the west coast but are open to those outside of it.
 In particular, we strongly welcome businesses and organizations from economically underserved neighborhoods.

 How do I learn more and get started?

-To learn more or get started, please contact fill out the form below or contact Phillip Meng by email.
+To learn more, please fill out the form below or contact Ash Arora by email.
 If we believe that we can help your business, we will schedule a follow-up conversation to discuss program specifics.
 We look forward to hearing from you!

 President, Business Impact Group